 - 1 tablespoon oil

-Line a shallow rectangular casserole dish of approximately 21×32 cm/ 8×13 inch with baking paper.
+- Line a shallow rectangular casserole dish of approximately 21x32 cm/ 8x13 inches with baking paper.

-When the polenta is ready pour into the prepared dish.
+- Let cool: When the polenta is ready, pour it into the prepared dish.
 Level nicely and leave it to cool.

 - When the polenta is cool, preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.

 - Clean and slice the mushrooms.
 Halve the sage leaves and cut them into thin strips.